 Zi Yang Kang

-(with Shosh Vasserman) Economists routinely make functional form assumptions about consumer demand to obtain welfare estimates—often for convenience, tractability, or both.
+(with Shosh Vasserman, revision requested at the American Economic Review) Economists routinely make functional form assumptions about consumer demand to obtain welfare estimates.
 How sensitive are welfare estimates to these assumptions?
-In this paper, we answer this question by providing bounds on welfare that hold for families of demand curves commonly considered in different literatures.
-We show that typical functional forms—such as linear, exponential and CES demand—are extremal in different families: they yield either the highest or lowest welfare estimate among all demand curves in those families.
-To illustrate the flexibility of our approach, we apply our results to the welfare analysis of trade tariffs, income taxation, and surge pricing.
+We answer this question by providing bounds on welfare that hold for families of demand curves commonly considered in different literatures.
+We show that commonly chosen functional forms, such as linear, exponential, and constant elasticity of substitution (CES) demand, are extremal in different families: they yield either the highest or lowest welfare estimate among all demand curves in those families.
+To illustrate our approach, we apply our results to the welfare analysis of energy subsidies, trade tariffs, pensions, and income taxation.

 (with Jan Vondrák) This paper studies fixed-price mechanisms in bilateral trade with ex ante symmetric agents.
 We show that the optimal price is particularly simple: it is exactly equal to the mean of the agents’ distribution.
 The optimal price guarantees a worst-case performance of at least 1/2 of the first-best gains from trade, regardless of the agents’ distribution.
 We also show that the worst-case performance improves as the number of agents increases, and is robust to various extensions.
 Our results offer an explanation for the widespread use of fixed-price mechanisms for size discovery, such as in workup mechanisms and dark pools.